Skip to main content

 Students passing all written questions will receive an unconditional pass for the comprehensive exam.

-Students failing to pass one or two of five written questions will receive a conditional pass for the comprehensive exam and will have one month to submit correct answer(s).
+Students failing to pass one or two of six cumulative written questions will receive a conditional pass for the comprehensive exam and will have one month to submit correct answer(s).
 The faculty will then have one month from the date that the revised answers were submitted to re-evaluate them.
 Failure to answer one or two questions correctly in the resubmission, or missing any deadlines, will require the student to repeat the entire comprehensive exam at the next scheduled date.
 The second comprehensive exam will be the final opportunity to pass this requirement.

 Students failing to pass three questions will fail the comprehensive exam.
 These students will be required to repeat the entire comprehensive exam at the next scheduled exam date.
 The second comprehensive exam will be final.